1 of 40

-What is the primary difference between school board goals and school district goals?
+What is the primary difference, in your opinion, between school board goals and school district goals?

 User Submitted Interview Answers